Are Life Insurance Payouts Taxable in Canada?

 What Happens When You Don’t Name a Beneficiary?

 When you don’t name a beneficiary, your death benefit payout goes into your estate.
-Money that goes into your estate will be used to pay any unpaid taxes and other credits or loans.
+If no beneficiary is named, the payout goes to the estate, where it may be used to cover debts, taxes, and probate fees.
 Moreover, it’s also subject to probate fees or estate administration tax.

 All these costs add up, so your family or heirs might only receive a small part of your death benefit payout when all the costs are paid.
 Naming a beneficiary for your insurance payout ensures the money goes right to them, not your estate.
 Better yet, your beneficiary will receive your life insurance proceeds tax-free.